 We kept on riding further right, looking for fresh lines until the sun started going down.
 We skied down a cat track and ducked into some final trees.
 In all a great low angle day with nice snow.

-AC / Current Story /
+AC / Hokkaido /